1238 km | |

 The following travel companies offer services from Amsterdam to Barcelona:

-Yes, there are direct routes from Amsterdam to Barcelona with the following travel companies:
+Yes, there are direct services available from Amsterdam to Barcelona with the following travel companies:

-Direct services to Barcelona tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your journey.
+Direct services tend to save you time and add more convenience in getting you to Barcelona as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets to Barcelona from Amsterdam.

 Here are some other resources that might have the information you need